 Norway's friendly capital city and starting point for most Norwegian adventures

-The first sight that greets most visitors to Norway is Oslo, Norway’s capital city and home to Gardermoen Airport, the country’s major international gateway.
+The first sight that greets most visitors to Norway is Oslo, Norway’s capital city and home to Gardermoen Airport, the country’s main international gateway.
 As Norway’s seat of government, the city also serves as the country’s cultural and economic centre.
 But despite its status as Norway’s largest city with a metro population of 1.7 million residents, Oslo is well known for its “small town” feel and natural beauty in addition to its abundant cultural and historical attractions.

 Situated at the end of Oslofjord in eastern Norway, Oslo is surrounded by green hills and mountains and is often cited as being one of the world’s greenest and most liveable cities.
 Here, nature is never out of reach: within the city limits are 40 islands, 343 lakes and countless parks.
-By some estimates, nearly 95% of the city's residents have a park or an open green space within 300 metres of their dwelling.
+By some estimates, nearly 95% of the city's residents have a park or an open green space within 300 metres of their home.

 The city itself is an interesting blend of traditional Scandinavian design and modern cosmopolitan influences.
 This fusion of “old meets new” can be seen in places like Aker Brygge, the old waterfront area that is now a buzzing neighbourhood of trendy shops, bars and restaurants next to some of Oslo’s most historic landmarks, such as the Akershus Fortress and the Royal Palace.View East Norway